 Left click on Copy.

-3. Open up the document, or application, into which you want to paste the material you just copied.
+3. Open up the document, or application, into which you want to paste the content you just copied.
 If you are pasting within the same document, move your curser to the location in which you wish to paste.

 4. Move your mouse cursor to the destination where you want to paste the copied material.